-Trying to figure out if you’re buying the right thing or making a keto-friendly decision can turn into a nightmare!
-So if you’re new to the keto diet or you are looking to re-stock your keto kitchen this keto shopping list, and printable PDF will make life a little easier and less stressful!
+A quick run to the grocery store can escalate into a full-blown nightmare – especially if you’re new to the keto diet or you’re looking to re-stock your kitchen.
+I’m hoping this keto shopping list, infographic & printable PDF will make your life a little easier and a lot less stressful!

 Don’t Buy Everything!

-It’s tempting when you go on a new diet to make a grocery run and end up spending way more than necessary!
+It’s tempting when you start a diet to make a grocery run and end up spending way more than necessary!
 (Trust me, I’ve been there!)
 Check your pantry before you go.
 You probably have a few of these items in your cabinets right now.
-The Keto Shopping List PDF is a condensed version of the shopping list with keto essentials you will need in most low carb recipes for beginners.
+And you do not need everything on this list!
+In fact – if you’re new – I’d skip the specialty baking products – it is easier in the beginning to keep things as simple as possible.

-Select grass-fed, organic & pasture-raised meat when you can-grass-fed meat contains more healthy omega-3’s & antioxidants and fewer hormones.
+Select grass-fed, organic & pasture-raised meat when you can – grass-fed contains more healthy omega-3’s & antioxidants and fewer hormones.
 Select the highest quality meat you can afford.

 - Beef: Ribeye, Roast, Ground Beef